9 tips to enjoy yourself and budget well this Christmas

-How to avoid burnout over Christmas and the New Year
+How to avoid stress over Christmas and the New Year

-Many of us see the festive period as a time for celebrating, but it can easily become stressful as Christmas is overwhelming.
-From spending more money on Christmas shopping to non-stop social obligations and extended time with family, it can be physically and mentally exhausting.
-In some cases, it even lead to burnout.
+Many of us see the festive period as a time for celebrating, but it can easily feel overwhelming.
+From spending money on presents to non-stop social obligations and extended time with family, Christmas can easily become exhausting and stressful.

 Socialising, financial pressure and family time

-There are many reasons why we may feel stressed or experience burnout at Christmas.
+There are many reasons why we may feel stressed at Christmas.
 Often, it can mean spending a prolonged amount of time with relatives, which can lead to tension, disagreements and arguments.

 For those who have lost family members or friends, grief can be a difficult emotion to process over the festive period.
 The pressure to 'keep up appearances' while dealing with the loss of a loved one can be extremely hard to cope with, particularly when surrounded by a sense of collective joy and celebration.